AdobeDocs/analytics.en/help/import/data-connectors/emarsys-overview/emarsys-overview.md

 ## Integration Procedure and Prerequisites{#integration-procedure-and-prerequisites}

-Using a “plug and play” wizard, intuitive step-by-step processes will walk you through points of system synchronization and initialize the integration.
+Using a "plug and play" wizard, intuitive step-by-step processes will walk you through points of system synchronization and initialize the integration.

 This Data Connectors integration requires the following: